galex/yamvil/README.md

 [![codecov](https://codecov.io/github/galex/yamvil/branch/main/graph/badge.svg?token=ML8EN8PYP0)](https://codecov.io/github/galex/yamvil)

 Yamvil is a library and a compiler plugin to help you write MVI Screens in the easiest way possible on Android and Compose Multiplatform.

-The runtime library enforces the MVI pattern using Generics on ViewModels and Fragments, and the compiler plugin checks for the correct implementation of the MVI pattern in your @Composable functions.
+The runtime library helps enforcing the MVI pattern using Generics on ViewModels and Fragments, and the compiler plugin checks for the correct implementation of the MVI pattern in your @Composable functions.

 ## Introduction